2020 Vision: New Books for Schools

 Diversifying the national curriculum

 There’s a lot to be done before our national curriculum relays the complexities of British racial history.
-It’s a postcode lottery as to whether children get taught about such things as Britain’s role in the slave trade, the key facts and stats about immigration and how the UK became the multicultural place it is today and whether schoolchildren are actively taught compassion and kindness and most importantly, to be anti-racist.
+It’s a postcode lottery as to whether children get taught about such things as Britain’s role in the slave trade.
+Or the key facts and stats about immigration and how the UK became the multicultural place it is today and whether schoolchildren are actively taught compassion and kindness and most importantly, to be anti-racist.

 Even in the schools where the curriculum is interpreted in an inclusive and representative way, the storybooks available for children to read will most probably feature predominately white characters, in Mum and Dad family units, in a middle class setting.
 Teachers are time pressed and sourcing and buying different books is time consuming, which means there’s a great call for the work that Little Box of Books is doing, sourcing and curating books that reflect the UK population.